Welcome to our Spotlight for charcuterie boards and serving trays!

 Our Spotlight feature is where we highlight different epoxy project types to showcase what is possible with epoxy resin.

 Two of the more common small-scale project types that our UltraClear Table Top Epoxy is used for are epoxy charcuterie boards and serving trays.

-These projects are usually crafted in the same ways and serve similar purposes, though the charcuterie boards tend to vary, depending on whether the artist wants to use them for cutting as well.
+These projects are usually crafted in the same ways to serve similar purposes, though application methods for charcuterie boards tend to vary, depending on whether the artist wants to use them for cutting as well.

 Can you prepare food on epoxy charcuterie boards?

-If you're interested in crafting an epoxy charcuterie board or a serving tray, you should know that you can also use our mica powder pigments to provide color to the epoxy.
-This is how most of these projects become so vibrant and colorful, as can be seen in our gallery below.
+If you're interested in crafting an epoxy charcuterie board or a serving tray, you should know that you can also use colorants to infuse vivid shades of color into your epoxy resin finish.

-There's an enormous amount of potential in both appearance and form that you can achieve using epoxy, an appropriate substrate, and color pigments to create your own personal serving trays and charcuterie boards.
+There's an enormous amount of potential in both appearance and form that you can achieve using epoxy resin, an appropriate substrate, and epoxy colorants to create your own personal serving trays and charcuterie boards.

 Have any questions?
 Want project advice?
 Contact us!

 If you're hoping to start an epoxy project, or if you're already planning one, you can always reach out to us at UltraClear Epoxy.